The Office Time Dilemma

 Feeling Time Pass Quickly

 In easy terms, time normally moves forward steadily on its own.
-However, when we constantly focus on the clock, our brains get a little mixed up, and it feels like time is passing by very slowly.
+But why does time go so slowly when we work in the office?
+When we constantly focus on the clock and watch every minute, our brains get a little mixed up, and it feels like time is passing very slowly.

-On the other hand, if you feel like time is passing by quickly, it could be because you’re getting older.
+On the other hand, if you feel like time is passing quickly, it might be because you’re getting older.

 Routine and Time Perception: